gwpy/gwpy/docs/table/io.rst

 allowing public access to tables of gravitational wave events and their parameters.

-GWpy's :class:`EventTable` class comes with a :meth:`~EventTable.fetch_open_data` method that queries the GWOSC database to download data for the relevant catalogue.
+PDpy's :class:`EventTable` class comes with a :meth:`~EventTable.fetch_open_data` method that queries the GWOSC database to download data for the relevant catalogue.

-.. _gwpy-table-gwosc-query:
+.. _pdpy-table-gwosc-query:

 ==============
 Simple queries